Cloud Thinking: The Beginning

 Director and Founder

 In 2011 Malcolm left his career to pursue studies and life in Buddhism and became ordained as a Buddhist Monk at Guang Jue temple Zhejiang Province China.
-There he led word class Mindfulness Retreats for people across the globe; from top executives, celebrities, people struggling with mental health issues and the like.
-It was during his time as a monastic that he developed the Cloud Thinking Method based upon teachings of Buddhism and Taoism but modified to a modern contextual and psychological framework.
+There he led word-class Mindfulness Retreats for people across the globe; from top executives, celebrities, people struggling with mental health issues, and the like.
+It was during his time as a monastic that he developed the Shikodo Eight Door Method based upon teachings of Buddhism and Taoism but modified to a modern contextual and psychological framework.
 Malcolm has a passion for helping people emerge to their highest potential.
-He returned to Australia in 2013 to resume lay life further developing Cloud Thinking Coaching.
+He returned to Australia in 2013 to resume lay life further developing the Eight Door Coaching.

 Malcolm is a highly sort out speaker, author & coach and currently is Vice President of Youth for Global Peace Inc, situated in Sydney Australia.

 We have a multilingual team with coaches throughout the world.
 To find a list of coaches near you, use the contact form below.

 Fiona has worked in both Government and Community Sectors and has extensive management experience, including within the disability, aged care, mental health, and community support sectors.